mrmuhammadali/mrmuhammadali.github.io/README.md

-This project was bootstrapped with [Gatsby](https://www.gatsbyjs.org/).
+This project is bootstrapped with [Gatsby](https://www.gatsbyjs.org/).
 It is hosted over [muhammadali.io](https://muhammadali.io).